cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 #### B1. non-mining users, which are on battery power or telecome data service.
 0. release android wake-lock and wifi-lock
-1. random walk to next chain id; random walk until connect to a next relay;
+1. random walk to next followed chain id; random walk until connect to a next relay using Kademlia and TAU chain info;
 2. through relay, randomly request a chainPeer (get chainPeerIPFSaddr) for the future receipt state root candidate according to CBC (correct by construction);
 ```
 graphRelaySync( Relay, peerID, chainID, null, selector(field:=contractJSON));